Answers to frequently asked questions.

 Our award-winning Ecumen Awakenings program emphasizes human relationships and non-pharmaceutical remedies.
 We are driven to help re-awaken many residents whose physical and cognitive abilities have often been masked by an inappropriate use of antipsychotic drugs by exploring alternative care approaches that could provide them a better quality of life.

 Ecumen Centennial House Dining services takes great pride in the variety of choices and quality of food served.
 All residents living at Ecumen Centennial House receive three meals daily included in their base rent.
-Each dining time offers two main entrée choices, side orders, beverages and delicious dessert.
+Each dining time offers a main entrée choice, side orders, beverage, and delicious dessert.
 There is also a large choice of assorted sandwiches, salads, and side orders in our always-available menu.
 Weekly menu choices are provided to residents, which encourages them to make individual choices.

 Ecumen Centennial House has a partnership with Bluestone Physicians Group to provide in-house Nurse Practitioner and Physician services for those who would like to switch their primary care rather than having to go out of the community for those appointments.
 Bluestone Physicians do accept most insurance plans.
 We also have a secondary provider called Onsite Services, which provides dental, hearing, vision, and podiatry visits.